TobyBaril/EarlGrey/README.md

     		+ _de novo_ repeat library in FASTA format
     		+ Combined repeat library in FASTA format (OPTIONAL)
 ```

+As of `v4.4.5`, there is an option to generate _de novo_ TE libraries without running subsequent annotation.
+To run this option, use `earlGreyLibConstruct` with the same command-line options as `earlGrey`.
+This will run everything up to the end of TEstrainer, and leave you a `families-fa.strained` library file in the `summaryFiles` directory, which you can then use for manual curation, or for pangenome studies.

 ### Example Outputs (NOTE: example data has been used here):